 In order to avoid meowing out of habit, it’s best to ignore your cat at night, as difficult as this may be.
 Even if your cat still meows for a few more nights and stops you sleeping, it will notice at some point that meowing is pointless and will stop it.

-Tips if cats meow due to sickness or pain
+· Tip 6: if cats meow due to sickness or pain

 Many cats suffer in silence and conceal pain for as long as possible – this is in their nature, because wildcats, their ancestors, were never allowed to show weakness in order to survive.
 However, pain often becomes unbearable at night (this isn’t too different with cats to with humans).
 This is compounded by darkness, silence, their human family not being present and lack of distraction, therefore many cats sometimes do not know to help themselves other than by meowing loudly.

 Along with the previously mentioned psychological causes, you should always consider physical ailments affecting your cat as a possible factor.
 Pain in the inner organs, joints, high blood pressure, hyperthyroidism or renal insufficiency and cardiac disease can lead to unrest at night.
-Other possible age-related limitations such as the reduction of certain senses (deafness, blindness) can make cats so anxious that they don't meow.
+Age-related limitations such as the reduction of certain senses (deafness, blindness) can make cats so anxious that they don’t meow.
 Hence, definitely get your cat examined by a vet, as only this way can you rule out illness as a cause.

-Tips if cats meow due to hormonal factors
+· Tip 7: if cats meow due to hormonal factors

 The most effective remedy for this sexually motivated behaviour is definitely castration or sterilisation.
 Castrated males are usually calmer and lose interest in cats ready for mating.
 The danger of female cats being permanently heat is also warded off through sterilisation.